MooersLab/tmux-rocks/README.md

 The thematic plugins are complex and do not always work as expected.
 For example, the `advanced-tmux.conf` (rename .tmux.conf) file is configured to display the session name in the left end of the status bar.
-It requires the installation of the tmux-plugin-manager.
+It requires the installation of the t`mux-plugin-manager`.
 Instead, we get a smiley face.
-I thought I had installed all the Nerd Font files; maybe I overlooked several files of fonts.
+I thought I had installed all the Nerd Font files.
 Enter `C-z r` to get a brief display of the session name while reloading the configuration file.

 ## Runaway sessions